Skip to content

 WHY TAKE THIS COURSE

-This accredited Special Purpose Level 7 course, Certificate in Supporting and Working with Families, equips the student with a thorough understanding of family-centred ways of working so that the person being supported can achieve the universal good things of life.
+This OTC certified course, Certificate in Supporting and Working with Families, equips the student with a thorough understanding of family-centred ways of working so that the person being supported can achieve the universal good things of life.

 Families are often the only constant in the lives of people with intellectual disabilities; regardless of the quality of the relationship between support staff and the person with disability, staff inevitably move on.